barebox/barebox/Documentation/user/barebox-tlv.rst

 barebox TLV ("Tag Length Value" format) is a system to store and retrieve a device's (read-only) meta-data from non-volatile memory.
-It is intended to handle information that are usually only set in the factory - like serial number, MAC-addresses, analog calibration data, etc.
+It is intended to handle information that is usually only set in the factory - like serial number, MAC-addresses, analog calibration data, etc.
 Data is stored in a tag-length-value format (hence the name) and read